com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > - Show some basic statistics and get insights about the data

 As discussed above, we do not need to pre-process the dataset that is of very high quality.
-We will present here our data exploration with the goal of understanding playlists' data and see how we can compare them.
+We present here our data exploration trying to analyze Spotify playlists and see how we can compare them.
 The detailed exploration can be found in the [milestone1_eda.ipynb](/milestone1_eda.ipynb) jupyter notebook.

-Here is a non exhaustive list of questions we asked ourselves about our problem.
+Here is a non-exhaustive list of questions we asked ourselves about our problem.
 - What makes a playlist original?
-- How diverse is the playlist in term of artists, genre?
+- How diverse is the playlist in terms of artists, genre?
-- How diverse are tracks within one playlist regarding the audio features (e.g. acousticness, danceability) ?
+- How diverse is a playlist regarding the audio features (such as acousticness, danceability)?
-- How the different parameters (artists, genre, audio features) help us compare playlists ?
+- How the different parameters (artists, genre, audio features) help us compare playlists?

-In the exploration, we first make the analysis of one playlist and observe it's different parameters, and then compare it with another playlist.
+In the exploration, we first analyze one playlist and observe its different parameters, and then compare it with another playlist.

 The playlists used for this exploration are 'Rock Classics' and 'Oldies but Goldies'.
-After comparing the audio features, we observed the following
+After comparing the audio features, we observed:

-- 'Oldies but Goldies' has significantly higher valance than 'Rock Classics'.
+- 'Oldies but Goldies' has significantly higher valance than 'Rock Classics'
-- 'Rock Classics' songs duration are much longer (duration_ms) than 'Oldies but Goldies'.
+- 'Rock Classics' songs duration are much longer (duration_ms) than 'Oldies but Goldies'
-- 'Rock Classics' tends to have more energy than 'Oldies but Goldies'.
+- 'Rock Classics' tends to have more energy than 'Oldies but Goldies'
-- 'Oldies but Goldies' have higher danceability than 'Rock Classics'.
+- 'Oldies but Goldies' have higher danceability than 'Rock Classics'

 We present here some of the plots that we got from observing the two playlists: